konta3738/cka-repina-aya23/README.md

 ---

 ## Questions
-For any questions, contact one of our main authors:
+For any questions, contact one of our authors:

 toshiki3738@gmail.com